rctcwyvrn/tal-inference/readme.md

 - `malloc r1 n`
 - `commit r1`

-which follow the same runtime semantics as what we saw in ATAPL.
+which all follow the same runtime semantics as what we saw in ATAPL.

 # Typing rules